-Like My Future, the/The My Future Focus range of/Lifetime/Lifestyle investment programmes aims to grow your money when retirement is a long way off, then to prepare it for the different ways you can take it when you retire.
-However, the/The My Future Focus funds (excluding the annuity fund) are actively managed by Aviva Investors' experienced multi-asset team, whose role is to monitor the portfolios and ensure that they respond to any changes in market conditions.
+Like My Future, the My Future Focus Lifestyle investment programmes aim to grow your money when retirement is a long way off, then to prepare it for the different ways you can take it when you retire.
+However, the My Future Focus funds (excluding the annuity fund) are actively managed by Aviva Investors' experienced multi-asset team, whose role is to monitor the portfolios and ensure that they respond to any changes in market conditions.